open-ephys/ephys-course/source/EEA/exday1.rst

   4B.
 What will happen to the voltage and current over the right-hand resistor when the other doubles in resistance?

   Now double the value of the left-hand resistor in the simulator and see if your predictions were correct.

-.. container:: tabox

-    Students can get confused about using Ohm's law over a whole closed circuit (to get current) and over individual components (voltage drops).
-It helps to remind them at which points in the circuit current must be equal and where voltage must be highest and lowest.
-Check that they understand why the current across these two resistors can be different, but not in the closed circuit above.
-    Decreasing the resistance of any of the two resistors increases the current since they are in series and V = I * (R1+R2).
-Changes the ratio of the resistors changes the voltage drop over each resistor.

-    4A: The voltage will not change; voltage over both resistors is the same as they are connected in parallel to a 5V source.
-The current will vary in proportion to resistance, so it will halve if the resistance doubles.

-    4B: Nothing will change for this branch of the circuit.

-    Circuit analysis refresher:
-    - In series: same current flowing through components.
-    - In parallel: same voltage across components.

-    Methods for solving a circuit: Equivalent https://www.khanacademy.org/science/in-in-class10th-physics/in-in-electricity/in-in-solving-a-circuit-with-series-and-parallel-resistors/v/solved-example-finding-current-voltage-in-a-circuit and more advanced methods https://www.khanacademy.org/science/electrical-engineering/ee-circuit-analysis-topic/ee-dc-circuit-analysis/a/ee-circuit-analysis-overview

 5. Voltage Divider
 ###################################